Rmittal21/n-frontend/README.md

 #N frontend

 N frontend is a kickstart for all my latest webprojects.
-This setup contains the latest CSS helpers, jQuery plugins and basic markup.
+This setup contains the latest CSS helpers, jQuery plugins and some basic markup.

 ###Preview